komatic1/komatic1/README.md

 🔭 I’m currently working as Junior Front-End Developer!

-🤔 I think nothing is impossible - there is a lack of information and time

 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/dmytro-dmytriiev/)

 ### :hammer_and_wrench: Languages and Tools :